 “In Europe, it is wiser to make a start with a good compromise rather than to wait forever for a supposedly ideal solution,” says Green MEP Sven Giegold.

 It almost looks like an afterthought that on Tuesday, just hours before the deal was struck on public country-by-country reporting, the European Tax Observatory was launched.

-The brand new EU funded research hub will assist and the European Commission and the other EU institutions in their fight against tax evasion.
-Leading the observatory?
-Gabriel Zucman, the French globally known researcher and activist against tax evasion, and the author of the Berkely/Copenhagen study on EU profit shifting.
+The brand new EU-funded research hub will assist the European Commission and the other EU institutions in their fight against tax evasion.
+Leading the observatory is Gabriel Zucman, the globally-known French researcher and activist against tax evasion, and the author of the Berkely/Copenhagen study on EU profit shifting.